Concussion Specialist Questions and Answers

 Have you ever had a concussion from a sports injury or any other injury to the head?
 Then Priority Urgent Care can help!
 Our doctors specialize in head trauma and can treat you.
 Call us today or request an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!

 Concussions are a fairly common sports injury, but they can affect anyone.
 Any strong impact to the cranium can cause a concussion, whether you slipped on ice or got in an accident.
 A single concussion usually does not have too serious of implications.
 However, multiple concussions can lead to very serious complications.